Silverfish

 Lepisma saccharina

-Silverfish are distinctive, carrot-shaped insects covered in silvery scales.
-They have two long antennae and three tail-like appendages at the rear.
-They move in a fish-like, wiggling motion—hence the...
+Silverfish are small, carrot-shaped bugs covered in silvery scales.
+They have two long antennae and three tail-like appendages off the back end.
+The name comes from how they move (a fish-like, wigglin...

 Quick Facts